 Does Farming Protect Adults Against Allergies?

 Want to avoid adult-onset environmental allergies?
-Then become a farmer – so say the authors of a new study published as a letter to the editor in the Journal of Allergy and Clinical Immunology.
+Then become a farmer – so say the authors of a study published as a letter to the editor in the Journal of Allergy and Clinical Immunology in November 2013.

 While previous studies have suggested that living in a farm environment as a young child has a protective effect against allergies, this study takes the idea a step further by showing that adults who live on a farm may be protected from adult-onset environmental allergies as well.